benediktclaus/benelib/README.md

 The `benelib` contains some little helper functions for my commonly executed tasks, and thus a convenient workflow in R.

-It can be downloaded, installed and finally loaded via
+It can be downloaded, installed, and finally loaded via

 ``` r
 remotes::install_github("benediktclaus/benelib")